 First, consider the color of your tequila.
 If it is a colorless spirit, you will want to stay away from textured glass and choose a decanter that is smooth.
 The smooth glass will increase the magnification of the spirit and allow you to see any variations in color.
 However, if it is amber, you may want to consider a decanter with more texture.
 The texture of a decanter will showcase the color variations of your deeper tequila and help it glisten on the shelf while being stored.

-When putting whiskey in a decanter, unlike wine, there aren't clear cut benefits such as improved flavor.
-Whiskey doesn't need oxygen to breathe or "open up" the flavors like wines do.
+When putting whiskey in a decanter, unlike wine, there aren't clear-cut benefits such as improved flavor.
+Whiskey doesn't need oxygen to breathe or "open up" the flavors as wines do.
 That being said, some people do say that putting whiskey in a decanter helps improve the flavor.
-That can certainly be debated and for the sake of this guide we will lean towards not overselling the benefits of putting whiskey in a decanter.
+That can certainly be debated and for the sake of this guide, we will lean towards not overselling the benefits of putting whiskey in a decanter.

 There are two good reasons to put whiskey in a decanter: aesthetic and storage.

 For most, the look of a decanter is more appealing than the look of your typical liquor bottle.
 If you're serving whiskey or whiskey-based cocktails, you would typically be better off serving it from a decanter, as it makes the experience feel more high-end.
 In addition to that, serving whiskey from a decanter is especially a good idea when you're looking to "hide" the bottle you're serving, as a decanter will outclass a conventional bottle of whiskey any day.